ChristanVersteeg/OBSKeyTriggeredTextOverlay/README.md

 # Latest Release: https://github.com/ChristanVersteeg/OBSKeyTriggeredTextOverlay/releases

 # Setup
 1. Download Python 3.11.6.
 Make sure that it's added to your PATH.
-Python's 3.11.6 installer (for Windows) is given with this release for ease of acess.
+Python's 3.11.6 installer (for Windows) is given with this release for ease of access.
+You will also need to install the keyboard library.
+You can do this by going to your cmd (once Python is installed) and typing `pip install keyboard` in it.
 2. If you do not have OBS yet, download the latest release (30.0.0 as of release) https://obsproject.com/download
 3. Open your OBS, then `Tools > Scripts`, within that menu, click `Python Settings`, from there click browse and assigned your installed Python 3.11.6.
 ![image](https://github.com/ChristanVersteeg/OBSKeyTriggeredTextOverlay/assets/90323125/bc5d2e2f-e691-4aea-b24f-4438eed3eaa2)